vjacquet/WmcSoft/README.md

 - For readability, extensions methods should not accept a null `this`.
 If the method is defined when the first parameter is null, then the method should not be an extension method. `using static`.

-- Linq-like extensions methods should not mutate the enumerable, therefore `ForEach` on an enumerable is not recommended, as stated by Eric Lippert in [ìforeachî vs ìForEachî](https://blogs.msdn.microsoft.com/ericlippert/2009/05/18/foreach-vs-foreach/).
+- Linq-like extensions methods should not mutate the enumerable, therefore `ForEach` on an enumerable is not recommended, as stated by Eric Lippert in [‚Äúforeach‚Äù vs ‚ÄúForEach‚Äù](https://blogs.msdn.microsoft.com/ericlippert/2009/05/18/foreach-vs-foreach/).

 - Operator overloads should provide the equivalent with a named function.
 Apparently, the framework does not have a clear policy on whether the function should be static or not.
 It is static for `Complex` but not for `TimeSpan`.